 TABLE OF CONTENTS

-Finding Your Drop Shipping Suppliers
+Finding Your Drop Shipping Supplier

 There are many different suppliers to choose from in the drop shipping industry.
 To make the largest margin, you will want to buy at wholesale or forge a partnership with the supplier who will guarantee it.
 In order to find these suppliers in the first place, though, you may need to do some hunting.
 Large wholesalers include AliExpress and SaleHoo, but consider that anyone can use these platforms as well.
 There is no special treatment or preferred pricing that comes with purchasing on this platform.

-Step 1: Contact the Manufacturer
+Step 1: Contact the manufacturer

 Product sourcing is the most important part of your business because this is what your customers will see: your products.
 Once you’ve decided what you’re going to sell in your drop ship business, you can reach out directly to manufacturers and ask them to provide you with their wholesale suppliers.
-That way, you know you’re in contact with legitimate wholesalers who are already doing business with the manufacturers.
+That way, you know you’re in contact with legitimate drop shipping suppliers and wholesalers who are already doing business with the manufacturers.

-Step 2: Order from other Drop Shippers
+Step 2: Order from other drop shippers

 Chances are you’re not reinventing the wheel in your new business.
 If this is the case and there are others drop shipping the product you would like to, you can order a product from them and then Google the return address.
 That will help you generate leads of legitimate wholesalers that your competition are already using.

-Step 3: Use Member Directories
+Step 3: Use member directories

 Member directories are an easy way to find legitimate suppliers, though you will have to pay for the service.
 If this is the route you choose to go, consider utilizing guides such as Shopify that lay out the best supplier directories.
 That way, you won’t have to worry about finding a good member directory and can focus on the suppliers.

-Legitimate Wholesaler 101
+Legitimate Wholesaler and Drop Shipping Supplier 101

 Here’s a short guide to know what to expect with (most) legitimate wholesalers.